jwiegley/johnwiegley/posts/2016-07-22-cells-and-selflessness.md

 to a higher plane.
 On that plane, all cells are equal, because their purpose, their joy, their ultimate goal, is equal.
 In the physical plane they differ by function, but on this higher plane, of the being they support, they differ not at all.
-I think of this when reading the following statement by Bahá'u'lláh:
+I think of this when reading the following Islamic tradition, also quoted by Bahá'u'lláh:

 > "Manifold and mysterious is My relationship with God.
 I am He, Himself, and
 > He is I, Myself, except that I am that I am, and He is that He is."
 So too,